 - where the activity of one college corporation it is acquired by another (a ‘Type B’ merger)

-Where one of the predecessor colleges has an existing directly funded 14 to 16 cohort, the ESFA will allow the merged college to continue this provision and will ensure the relevant funding arrangements are in place.
+Where one of the predecessor colleges has an existing directly funded 14 to 16 cohort, the ESFA will allow the merged college, whether a new or a continuing college, to continue this provision and ensure the relevant funding arrangements are in place.

-Student eligibility and enrolment, high needs students, admission appeals, attendance and exclusion requirements
+Student eligibility and enrolment, high needs students, admission appeals, attendance, exclusion requirements and residential accommodation

 Student eligibility and enrolment